deathbob/StackExchangeSolrIndexing/README.md

 (as an interesting aside, is there a stack exchange site that does not return any results for the tag 'star-wars'?
 I bet not)
 ```
 1. And for a neat visual, try `file://localhost/Users/lovebob/src/StackExchangeSolrIndexing/plot.html?q=*:*` in your browser

-If you want git to stop bothering you about the gunzipped and therefore missing post.xml.gz file, try `git update-index --assume-unchanged -z posts.xml.gz`